Businesses aiding the fight against coronavirus

 Throughout the coronavirus pandemic, many manufacturers have switched their efforts in order to produce materials, equipment and products to provide protection to key workers and help treat those with covid19.

-Adjusting to the current climate has seen Formula One teams making ventilators, breweries making hand sanitiser gel and car companies making face masks.
+Adjusting to the current climate has seen Formula One teams making ventilators and breweries making hand sanitiser gel.
 For others their shift in manufacturing has been less dramatic but equally as important.

 Some of our clients for example, who are already in the medical equipment space have been asked by the government to dramatically increase their production of particular items, crucial for tackling the outbreak.